Which Winter are you? Differentiating the three Winter color seasons

 True Winter

-True Winters are pure Winters with very cool-toned skin.
+True Winters are pure Winters with very cool skin tones.
 They’re harmonious in very cool and fairly bright colors.

 Bright Winter

-Bright Winters have neutral-cool skin—they’re Winters with Spring influence.
+Bright Winters have neutral-cool skin tones—they’re Winters with Spring influence.

 This makes Bright Winter’s colors overall a bit warmer, lighter, and brighter than True Winter’s.